JustAnotherHeroRiding/What-The-Key/WTKReactNative/React Native App.md

 ## Adding tracks and cache
 - Adding a track works but there was a bug where no toast was displayed yet the track was added
 - Also the context menu should also close
+- The cache needs to be invalidated, it seems to be autocached

 ## Auth
 - Log in and manage the library of tracks using the same database as the website #DONE